dheeraj-murali/resume/README.md

 ## 💁‍♂️ About Me

-An aspiring Web developer, who loves creating fast and easy to use web applications.
+Web designer and front end developer, who loves crafting fast and easy to use web applications.

 ---